The Germaine Greer Archive currently fills 487 archive boxes (occupying 82 metres of shelf space) mainly documenting the period 1959-2010.

 The Greer Archive is a restricted access collection.
-The collection is open to everyone but all researchers, both new and existing, need to be aware of the conditions under which access is granted.
+The archive is open to everyone but all researchers, both new and existing, need to be aware of the conditions under which access is granted.

 If you’re interested in the collection, here’s what you need to do:

-- First, contact Acting University Archivist, Suzanne Fairbanks, firstname.lastname@example.org to discuss your project and make an appointment to meet and sign a Deed of Undertaking.
+- First, contact Deputy Archivist, Suzanne Fairbanks, firstname.lastname@example.org to discuss your project and make an appointment to meet and sign a Deed of Undertaking.